nishantpratap1/key-value-store-golang/README.md

 # key-value-store-golang
-This is LLD of basic Key-value store , which supports CRUD and have a TTL feature
+This is LLD of basic Key-value store , which supports CRUD and have a TTL feature , also have a server-proxy-service in between cache and actual kvs